Salman8932/2NDS-SpaceFaculty-HandsOn/README.md

 Getting Started

 - Refer to docs/ for workshop instructions.
-Ensure you have necessary hardware and tools.
+Ensure you have the necessary hardware and tools.

 Contributing
 - Feel free to contribute via pull requests to enhance the workshop.